splunk/splunk-operator/docs/Examples.md

 may either be a comma-separated list of apps or a YAML list, with each app referenced using a filesystem path or URL.

-Note: In the case of `SearchHeadCluster` or `ClusterMaster` when the apps are configured through the `apps_location`, all those apps will be deployed to the Search Heads or Indexers respectively.
+Note: In the case of `SearchHeadCluster` or `ClusterManager` when the apps are configured through the `apps_location`, all those apps will be deployed to the Search Heads or Indexers respectively.
-To install the apps locally to the Deployer or ClusterMaster, the apps should be specified through `apps_location_local`.
+To install the apps locally to the Deployer or ClusterManager, the apps should be specified through `apps_location_local`.

 When using filesystem paths, the apps should be mounted using the `volumes` parameter.
 This may be used to reference either Kubernetes